-- A. Authorized accessory buildings may be erected as part of the principal building or may be connected to it by a roofed-over porch, patio, breezeway, or similar structure, or they may be completely detached. - B. If attached to the principal building, an accessory building shall be made structurally a part of it, and shall comply in all respects with the requirements applicable to the principal building under this Ordinance. - C. An accessory building not attached and not made a part of the principal building shall be subject to the standards applicable for accessory buildings in Section 3.4. - D. Accessory buildings shall be on the same lot as the principal building they are intended to serve. - E. No person shall place or cause to be placed or use or permit the use of any shipping container as an accessory building, storage building, or living unit within the Township.
-Licensed and bonded contractors may use shipping containers for temporary housing of equipment and materials during construction as authorized by a land use permit issued by the Township, subject to the standards in Section 5.13.
+- A. Authorized accessory buildings may be erected as part of the principal building or may be connected to it by a roofed-over porch, patio, breezeway, or similar structure, or they may be completely detached. - B. If attached to the principal building, an accessory building shall be made structurally a part of it, and shall comply in all respects with the requirements applicable to the principal building under this Ordinance. - C. An accessory building not attached and not made a part of the principal building shall be subject to the standards applicable for accessory buildings in Article 3. - D. Accessory buildings shall be on the same lot as the principal building they are intended to serve. - E. No person shall place or cause to be placed or use or permit the use of any shipping container as an accessory building, storage building, or living unit within the Township.
+Licensed and bonded contractors may use shipping containers for temporary housing of equipment and materials during construction as authorized by a land use permit issued by the Township, subject to the standards for Temporary Buildings for Construction in Article 5.